Anne de Joyeuse: Normandy

-With all of these centralising efforts, rumour swirled that Henri was planning to make Joyeuse the duke of Normandie.
+With all of these centralising efforts, rumour swirled that Henri was planning to make Joyeuse the duke of Normandy.
 The appointment of these men from outside the province would however sour things with the Norman nobility.
 Unlike other royal favourites, his Catholic credentials were impeccable, and this was an asset to him.
 That was until he appointed a former Protestant Claude Groulard as premier président (first president) of the Rouen Parlement in 1585.
 Groulard did not meet the age requirements of the office and his religious history was objectionable to elements of the nobility.
 Despite this insult, Joyeuse would largely leave the Parlementaire dominated administration of Rouen alone, the contemporary de Thou interpreted this as a sign of his disinterest.

 Henri further eroded Joyeuse's reputation in the province in his efforts to cut down on the number of courtiers present at court, which had grown to around 8000 persons.
 He wrote to Joyeuse to urge him that Rouen did not need to send more than one merchant to represent their interests to the crown, and that if every town in France cut down like this royal expenses would be significantly reduced.
-The king himself would visit Normandie, and Joyeuse attempted to convince his brother Cardinal Joyeuse to join him for his entry.
+The king himself would visit Normandy, and Joyeuse attempted to convince his brother Cardinal Joyeuse to join him for his entry.
 The cardinal was displeased by Joyeuse's request, disliking involving himself in the domestic politics of France.